 Students will receive a customized reading package for this course on icorsi.

-Class participation (25% of final grade), Service learning project (75% of final grade)
+Class participation (25% of final grade), Final project (75% of final grade)

 The success of this course greatly depends on student participation.
 Therefore, this course requires in-person attendance.
 Only students who have attended at least 80% of the classroom sessions will be admitted to the final project/exam.
 Additional missed classes (>20%) are only excused for severe, officially attested reasons (e.g., a medical certificate testifying that a student was unable to come to class).